 Understanding Problem Internet Use (PIU)

-Currently, 3.2 billion people actively use the Internet, almost half of the world’s population.
-As the Internet continues to consume us as a society and its constant use becomes more acceptable, how can you look for signs you may be addicted to the internet?
+Currently, 3.6 billion people actively use the internet, which is almost half of the world’s population.
+As the internet continues to consume us as a society and its constant use becomes more acceptable, how can you look for signs you may be addicted to the internet?

-Those who are addicted to the Internet begin innocently enough by liking a few pictures on Facebook or retweeting a funny tweet on Twitter.
-Soon enough, though, the need to keep scrolling or playing takes over and the addiction kicks in.
-When hours have gone by without anything productive coming out of your Internet use, you may be addicted to the internet.
+Those who are addicted to the internet begin innocently enough by liking a few pictures on Facebook or retweeting a funny tweet on Twitter.
+Soon enough, the need to keep scrolling or playing takes over and the addiction kicks in.
+When hours have gone by without anything productive coming out of your internet use, you may be addicted to the internet.